 Since its invention in 1981, scanning tunneling microscopy (STM) has made possible to image surfaces and adsorbates with atomic resolution, but also has opened a completely new way to build structures in a bottom-up approach.
 With this microscope as a tool, a novel scientific and technological approach started, where nanostructures can be built atom by atom.
 Thanks to STM, scientists have today the opportunity to design new functional nanoscale materials and to produce tiny nanomachines.

 The work of the group focusses on the bottom-up construction of functional materials and structures for electronic applications, investigated by scanning probe microscopy (SPM) and spectroscopy at low temperature.
-In cfaed, the Single Molecule Machines group collaborates actively with cfaed’s Organic/Polymer Path, the 2.5D Path, and the Silicon Nanowire Path.

 The main research projects of the group are listed below.